Carters House

 Carter's House currently has two operating programs:

-Carter's House Community Clothing Bank (CHCCB) and The Village Support Group.
+Carter's House Community Clothing Bank (CHCCB) and The Parent Plug.

 Our Community Clothing Bank operates annually from July to May.
 In the Bank, customers shop for everyday wear, undergarments, socks, shoes, and school uniforms for their children.
-On average, parents who use our service save hundreds of dollars for their families.
+Parents who use our service save hundreds of dollars for their families.
 Parents shop with us up to three times per year.
-Over the last seven years, our program has provided clothing to over five thousand students.
+Over the last eleven years, our program has provided clothing to over ten thousand students; annually, we provide school uniforms to over 4,000 students.

 The Village Support Group addresses a community-wide issue.
-Parents are getting younger, and some do not learn how to express their feelings, handle conflict, build healthy relationships, discipline their children, etc. We are currently offering our group to twenty parents, and we are using a private Facebook group for communication with the parents.
-While this program is in its infancy stages, our goal is to run it in six months increments with 20 participants.
-We are instituting our case management program for these parents.
-Our programs allow us to assist the children and parents of our community by removing financial barriers of providing clothes to their children while providing continual support to their parents.
+Parents are getting younger, and some do not learn how to express their feelings, handle conflict, build healthy relationships, discipline their children, etc. Our programs allow us to assist the children and parents of our community by removing financial barriers of providing clothes to their children while providing support to their parents on their road to self-sufficency.

 Mission Statement: To nurture the self-esteem and confidence of families experiencing poverty by providing clothing and community support that improves their lives.